BestTimesToVisit.com Logo

 attraction

-Witness the dramatic silhouette of Mount Rotui emerge from the pre-dawn darkness, painting the sky in hues of orange and pink.
-This iconic viewpoint offers a postcard-perfect panorama of Moorea's twin bays, Opunohu and Cook's Bay, especially magical as the first rays of sun kiss the jagged peaks.
+Witness the dramatic silhouette of Mount Rotui emerge from the pre-dawn mist as the sun paints the sky in hues of orange and pink.
+This iconic viewpoint offers a breathtaking panorama of Moorea's twin bays, Opunohu and Cook's Bay, a truly unforgettable start to your day.

 Best time: Apr-Oct